bercemd/PolII_DSIF/README.md

 # PolII_DSIF
 ## Investigation of Pol II - DSIF Elongation Complex Dynamics using MD Simulations
 This repository contains scripts for the analysis of simulations of the RNA polymerase (Pol II) elongation complexes with and without DSIF elongation factor.
-It also contains the output data obtained from the analyses.
+It also contains the output data obtained from the analyses under the data folder, data.txt file provides information about the analysis data files.

 *** Requirements:
 ```